IUPAC-InChI/InChI_Dev/INCHI-1-DOC/UserGuide/InChI_UserGuide.md

 *Since v.
 1.06, this option is deprecated.*
 It is still retained for compatibility reasons, but no further development is planned.
 For the SaveOpt details, please consult InChI Software User Guide of v.
 1.05 (2017) available at https://www.inchi-trust.org/downloads/

-The next table summarizes the current, v.
+The next table summarizes, v.
 1.06,  availability of various options in the various parts of the InChI Software.

 **Table 4.
 Availability of InChI Software options (note entries marked "new in v.
 1.06 ).**